joshdowning/tyk-docs/tyk-docs/content/tyk-stack/tyk-manager/sso/dashboard-login-azure-sso.md

 ## Dashboard's side
 1. Log in to your dashboard and select Identity Management, located under System Management
 2. Create a profile and select OpenID Connect as the provider type
-3. Under Profile Configuration, paste the secret value, clientID, and Discover URL from the Azure site.
+3. Under Profile Configuration, paste the secret value, clientID, and well-known endpoint URL from the Azure site.
   - Profile Configuation may look something like this:

   ![profile-configuration](/docs/img/azureAD/profile-configuration-1.png)

-  - The Discover URL is created by Azure and can be located by selecting Endpoints on their site
+  - The well-known endpoint URL is created by Azure and can be located by selecting Endpoints on their site

   ![endpoints](/docs/img/azureAD/endpoints-1.png)

-8. Test that it works:
+4. Test that it works:
    From the browser call `http://localhost:3000/auth/{PROFILE-NAME-IN-TIB}/openid-connect`
     - If it's working you'll be redirected to Azures's web page and will be asked to enter your Azure user name and password.
     - If you were successfully authenticated by Azure then you'll be redirected to the Tyk Dashboard and login into it without going through the login page.
 Job's done!